lameche99/Predicting-NBA-Players-Salary/README.md

    Salary    1.00
    Name: Salary, dtype: float64
    ```
+2. Linear Regression

    Based on the above data, we created training(80%) and test(20%) data set.
 Then we made linear regression Model and calculated predictions on the data.
 R squared    value was
    used to interpret regression model fitting the observed data.
 With the r-squared of 59.69 ≈ 60% we can concluded that about 60% of the data fit the regression      model.

    ```python
    #Linear Regression to Predict Salary